Phuket Gay Travel

 In Patong beach I guarantee you will be approached and offered a massage on the sidewalks.
 Here is a chance to practice your best poker face.
 These women (and sometimes men) can get feisty, pulling your arm or repeatedly tapping you.
 So, if you want to avoid a prolonged interaction, just keep walking.

-Price Tips for Phuket LGBT Travelers
+Price Tips for Phuket Gay Travelers

 You will save a bunch of cash in Thailand by bartering.
 Here are a few helpful tips.
 Keep these numbers in mind, or jot them down before your trip so you don’t overpay.